2017 THERMAL PERFORMANCE REQUIREMENTS SEMINAR SERIES

-We will discuss key aspects of building performance including different definitions of R-value; the strengthened thermal bridging restrictions and the design challenges they may present; compliance paths for thermal performance; and how precast concrete, concrete masonry, and cast-in-place concrete design options for enclosure systems meet and exceed thermal performance requirements.
+We will discuss key aspects of building performance including different definitions of R-value; the strengthened thermal bridging restrictions and the design challenges they may present; compliance paths for thermal performance; and how precast concrete, concrete masonry, insulated concrete forms, and cast-in-place concrete design options for enclosure systems meet and exceed thermal performance requirements.
 Practical examples will be used to illustrate key decision points and explain why they matter.

 Aaron Grin, P.Eng., M.A.Sc., is an Associate and Senior Project Engineer at RDH Building Science Inc., where he is actively involved in residential and commercial design reviews, forensic investigations, construction verification, and on-site performance testing.
 As a researcher, he is primarily interested in the building science behind low energy, durable, sustainable buildings; his published research covers issues ranging from advanced thermal performance measurement to structural analysis of high performance wall assemblies.
 He is also a lecturer at the University of Waterloo and a regular presenter at industry seminars, workshops, and conferences.